Best Gaming Laptop 2026: Top 10 Laptops for Every Budget

 Should I buy a gaming laptop or desktop?

 Laptop if: you need portability (dorm, travel, couch).
 Desktop if: you want more performance per dollar and upgradeability.
-A $1,500 desktop outperforms a $2,500 laptop.
-But a laptop lets you game anywhere — you can’t put a desktop on a train.
+A $1,500 desktop outperforms a $2,500 laptop — but a laptop lets you game anywhere.
+You can’t put a desktop on a train.
+I’ve gone back and forth on this, and honestly, it comes down to whether you need to move it.

 The best gaming laptops in 2026 offer desktop-rivaling performance in portable packages.
 The Lenovo Legion Slim 5 ($1,500) is the best overall pick — RTX 5070, 1600p display, and excellent build quality.
 For budgets, the Acer Nitro V 16 ($900) delivers RTX 5060 gaming at an unbeatable price.
-For premium, the ROG Zephyrus G16 ($2,500) pairs an RTX 5080 with a stunning OLED display.
+For premium, the ROG Zephyrus G16 ($2,500) pairs an RTX 5080 with the most beautiful laptop display I’ve ever seen.

 Continue reading: